ericeoa/GDPR/Privacy Policy.md

 Messages you send us via our contact forms will be stored outside the European Economic Area in the following locations:

  1. On our third party hosting provider’s servers in the US.
 Our third party hosting provider is AWS.
 Their privacy policy is available here: https://aws.amazon.com/privacy/.
  2. On our MS Exchange server.
-The Exchange server is located at our data center located at our office in Lenexa, KS.
-Our privacy policy is located here:
+The Exchange server is located at our data center at our office in Lenexa, KS.
+Our privacy policy is located here: https://www.essensedesigns.com/privacy-policy/
  3. On our third party CRM provider's servers in the US.
 Our third party CRM provider is Salesforce.
 Their privacy policy is available here: https://www.salesforce.com/eu/company/privacy/
- 4. Our third party email provider is Emfluence.
+ 4. On our third party Our third party email provider is Emfluence.
 Their privacy policy is available here: https://emfluence.com/privacy-policy

 For further information about the safeguards used when your information is transferred outside the European Economic Area, see the section of this privacy policy below entitled ==[Transfers of your information outside the European Economic Area](#%5BFor%20further%20information%20about%20the%20safeguards%20used%20when%20your%20information%20is%20transferred%20outside%20the%20European%20Economic%20Area,%20see%20the%20section%20of%20this%20privacy%20policy%20below%20entitled%20Transfers%20of%20your%20information%20outside%20the%20European%20Economic%20Area.%5D).==